segmentio/segment-docs/src/unify/index.md

 - **Provide sales and support context**: Look up a user profile to understand where they are on their journey with your business or product.

 > info ""
-> If you're using Engage, use the Profile Explorer to view audiences, traits, journey membership, and [subscription states](/docs/engage/user-subscriptions/) for email and phone numbers.
+> If you're using Engage, use the Profile explorer to view audiences, traits, journey membership, and [subscription states](/docs/engage/user-subscriptions/) for email and phone numbers.

 ## Profile API